evaaaaawu/evaaaaawu.com/src/content/en/differences-between-equals-strict-equals-and-objectis-in-javascript.md

 ## === Strict Equality

-It doesn't perform type coercion or value conversion, but there are two exceptions:
+It doesn't perform type coercion or value conversion, but there are two notable behaviors to be aware of:

 - `console.log(+0 === -0);` // true